 “Get into lovely inventive madness right here” Critical Popcorn

-Ebony Buckle is a London-based singer/songwriter.
-Taking listeners on a whimsical leftfield-pop journey with her complex harmonies and imaginative storytelling lyricism, Buckle sings about topics covering everything from romance and broken hearts to disgruntled mermaids, lonely whales and alien invasion.
+Ebony Buckle is a London-based singer/songwriter, originally from the tropical seaside town of Townsville, Australia.
+Taking listeners on a whimsical leftfield-pop journey with her complex harmonies and imaginative storytelling lyricism, Buckle sings about universal themes of romance and broken hearts to more poetic themes of disgruntled mermaids, lonely whales and joyous, hypothetical alien invasions.